tomysaman/karabiner_complex_modifications/readme.md

 # FAQs

 Q: My changes in json file doesn't work?
-> A: KE currently does not have a way to pick up changes in rule json files.
+> A: KE currently does not pick up changes in rule json files on-the-fly.
 You will need to manually remove the rules from within KE and then add them again.

 Q: How do I find out my keyboard device vendorID and productID?
 > A: Open Karabiner Event Viewer and go to the Device tab, you can find the info there.